 Wondering where to eat in Bali?
 Well well, dear reader.
 If you happen to be around the Canggu area you should definitely check the famous La Brisa, a place that you will hardly forget during your next holiday to Bali.

 It’s a beachfront restaurant where you can comfortably spot surfers and friends while sipping a fresh cocktail and tasting some yummy Balinese and international food.

 What’s so cool about La Brisa?
 Pretty much everything.
-It’s the perfect place to spend a day and chill, as you can jump into its swimming pool and sunbathe in perfect bohemian-affordable style.
+It’s the perfect place to spend a day and chill, as you can jump into its swimming pool and sunbathe in the perfect bohemian-affordable style.
 If you’re looking for a nice place to take some Instagram snaps, La Brisa is just the place for you!
 Trust me: once there, you just won’t stop taking pictures!

 And if you’re looking for a stylish yet romantic restaurant to dine, La Brisa is a great place too.
 During the evening the vibe is a little bit more fancy – nothing too crazy though – and I’m sure that you’ll enjoy its atmosphere also after sunset.

 Address: Jl.
 Pantai Batu Mejan, Canggu, Kuta Utara, Kabupaten Badung, 80361

 Baked, located in the Pererenan area nearby Canggu, is the perfect outdoor cafe for brunch or brunch at any time of the day.